LIA-DiTella/VesselVAE/README.md

 [Dataset](https://github.com/intra3d2019/IntrA)

 # Code
-For the whole preprocessing pipeline, from mesh to binary tree run sections.ipynb (preprocessing folder)
+For the whole preprocessing pipeline, from mesh to binary tree run sections.ipynb (preprocessing folder).
+Already binarized trees from the dataset are available in the trees folder

 To train the network, run VesselVAE.ipynb